meitar/docs/content/install-guide/preparation/site-survey.md

 1. Determine that you can access the roof (or window) where the CPE will be installed.
 1. Document any physical hazards in the way to the install location.
+    * Especially for large buildings, take photographs at each step in your route from the entrance to the install location as you go through the building.
 1. Document a route for any cabling you will need (Ethernet, etc.) to run down from the roof or indoors.
+    * In some buildings, existing ethernet, coaxial, or even fiber cabling may have been abandoned by a previous installation effort and can be repurposed for use by NYC Mesh.
+If so, identifying these cable runs can save a huge amount of time and money.
-    * Be certain to note the need for new cable passes or other modifications you will need to make to the building!
+    * Be certain to note the need for new cable passes or other modifications you may need to make to the building!
+    * Large buildings often require a cable to be run from the roof to the location of a centralized telecom equipment closet, often in the basement.
+In these cases, try to identify existing conduits that can be used as cable drops.
+Unless the building itself owns the conduits, NYC Mesh is not permitted to make use of existing Internet Service Provider (ISP) conduits in the building.
+    * In many building hallways, there are dedicated conduits where the wall meets the ceiling, called a raceway.
+If these raceways are owned by the building managers and are available for our use, they are a good choice for cable passes into apartments and general cable runs from one side of a building to another.

 Unless you are the only installer, consider adding any pre-install documentation to the [NYC Mesh Docs Node Reference]({{< relref "nodes" >}}) so that other volunteers can pick up where you left off.